Navigating the N.S. Marine Renewable Energy Regime: What Project Developers Need to Know

 February 13, 2018

-Peter L'Esperance, Associate at McInnes Cooper
+By Peter L'Esperance, Lawyer at McInnes Cooper,

 The much-anticipated Nova Scotia marine renewable energy regime finally has the force of law.
 First introduced over two years ago, the Nova Scotia Marine Renewable-energy Act took effect on January 23, 2018.
 The Act makes Nova Scotia the first Canadian province to dive in: so far no other province has introduced a full marine renewable energy regulatory regime for waters within provincial jurisdiction.
 Seeking to fill the regulatory gap for federal waters, on February 8, 2018 the Federal government tabled Bill C-69, An Act to enact the Impact Assessment Act and the Canadian Energy Regulator Act, to amend the Navigation Protection Act and to make consequential amendments to other Acts (that still must work its way through the legislative process) setting out how it intends to regulate offshore renewable energy projects in Canadian waters not situated in a province.